elektrofon/patchOS/BUILD.md

 This will take about 2 hours on a decent laptop.

-The final `patchOS` image will be in the `build` directory if everything went smoothly.
+The final `patchOS` image will be in the `release` directory if everything went smoothly.